jarmoni/hsp-spec/README.md

 # Security Considerations

-Is is strongly recommended to use a secure transport layer such as TLS.
+It is strongly recommended to use a secure transport layer such as TLS.

 ## Authentication